philc/book-notes/shape up - ryan singer.md

     * There's an explicit policy that projects can fail if they exceed the appetite.
     * If a project runs over, it's paused, and gets put back on the shaping track for the following cycle.
       Then it can surface again for betting on the reshaped, derisked version.
-    * (This is good discipline).
-    * "The circuit breaker motivates teams to take more ownership over their projects."
+    * "The circuit breaker motivates teams to take more ownership over their projects" and get them shipped.
-  * Bugs: prioritize non-P9 bugs in the normal batch cycle schedule, and assign them to small-batch teams.
+  * Bugs: prioritize non-P0 bugs in the normal batch cycle schedule, and assign them to small-batch teams.
   * The advantage of considering big bugs at the level of the betting table:
-    * "Time should always be used strategically. )there's a huge difference between delaying other work to fix a bug versus deciding up front that the bug is worth the time to fix."
+    * "Time should always be used strategically.
+There's a huge difference between delaying other work to fix a bug versus deciding up front that the bug is worth the time to fix."
   * Break big projects into six week chunks.
 Shaping just one six week milestone at a time lowers the risk.
 * Place your bets (chap 8)